RubyCrypto/rbnacl/README.md

     cd /usr/ports/security/libsodium; make install clean

+You can specify an absolute path to the libsodium library via an environment
+variable:

+    export RBNACL_LIBSODIUM_PATH=/path/to/libsodium.so

 ### RbNaCl gem

 Once you have libsodium installed, add this line to your application's Gemfile: